kauri-io/Content/ENS/ens-beginners-guide.md

 		x = 0x0000000000000000000000000000000000000000000000000000000000000000
 		y = 0x0000000000000000000000000000000000000000000000000000000000000000
 ```

-*Note on Windows you will have to run `node enslookup`*
+_Note on Windows you have to run `node enslookup`_

 The full code for the enslookup example is available on [github](https://github.com/darrenlangley/enslookup).

 ## Future of ENS

 The ENS team are restlessly adding new features and expanding ENS's capabilities.

-Two new mappings are being added
+For example, they are adding two new mappings:

-- [ABI Definitions](http://eips.ethereum.org/EIPS/eip-205) - for storing smart contract ABI's in ENS (very handy)
+-   [ABI Definitions](http://eips.ethereum.org/EIPS/eip-205) - for storing smart contract ABI's in ENS (handy)
 -   [Text](http://eips.ethereum.org/EIPS/eip-634) - storing of key/value text items against an ENS name

-We have only just scratched the surface of ENS and its ability to improve user experience.
+We have only scratched the surface of ENS and its ability to improve user experience.

-*How will you use ENS in your dapp?*
+_How will you use ENS in your dapp?_